-- PIBS 503: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
-PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits. - Research Rotation: Students will complete one (full) or two (half) rotations in the Winter term\.
-Students can select a permanent mentor on March 15, unless they choose to continue rotating, in which case the permanent lab could be selected at any time with a deadline of May - MCDB 528 Cell Biology: This course is a graduate section of MCDB 428 and is a core component of the curriculum for MCDB students.
+- Research Rotation: Students will complete one (full) or two (half) rotations in the Winter term.
+Students can select a permanent mentor on March 15, unless they choose to continue rotating, in which case the permanent lab could be selected at any time with a deadline of May 30. - MCDB 528 Cell Biology: This course is a graduate section of MCDB 428 and is a core component of the curriculum for MCDB students.
 It also emphasizes appropriate experimental design, strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
 Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - MCDB 600, cognates or other course: It is recommended that students take a "journal club" style course to develop their critical thinking and primary literature evaluation skills. - MCDB 800: Weekly Department Seminars.
 Attendance is mandatory for all first-year students and highly recommended for second-year students.
 An attendance sheet will be kept to verify compliance and for assigning grades.

-\ Rotation requirements waived for students admitted directly into a particular MCDB lab.
+^{} Rotation requirements waived for students admitted directly into a particular MCDB lab.